jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/ReadMe.md

 July 30, 2020<br>
 I spent a few hours to read application layer protocols.
 I also like to find very short and good lecture notes on this topic.<br>

+July 31, 2020<br>
+I spent a few hours to go over university of waterloo distributed database book notes. <br>

+Introduction computer network, [here](http://www.scs.stanford.edu/09au-cs144/notes/) is the course I like to review from Stanford. <br>